This creamy, super light Raspberry Panna Cotta is the perfect make-ahead dessert and incredibly easy to make.

 - 2 teaspoons pure vanilla extract, divided

 - 6 tablespoons cold water, divided

-- 1 can SOLO Raspberry Cake & Pastry Filling (or use fresh raspberries, crushed)
+- 1 cup Raspberry Cake & Pastry Filling (or use fresh raspberries, crushed)

 - chocolate shavings and some mint for garnishing, if desired